 At the top of the avenue, it is located Praça da República, with an imponent fountain and the perfect place for relaxing and enjoying a drink, Café Vianna.

 The visit to the center of the city was almost over.
 Of course, we could not leave Braga without passing in Arco da Porta Nova.
 It is one of the most iconic monuments in Braga!

-Read also: Gerês: itinerary for a perfect day
+Read also: Gerês: Itinerary for an Amazing Day

 Santuário do Bom Jesus do Monte